kg4ydw/noacli/Readme.md

-noacli: the no ampersand cli shell
+noacli: the No Ampersand CLI shell

 Dependencies
 ------------